AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+FINDvisor detects an error in the given data for deleting a tag.

     * 3a1.
 FINDvisor shows an error message.

-      Use case resumes at step 2.

-* 3b.
-The given tag is invalid.

-    * 3b1.
-FINDvisor shows an error message.

-      Use case resumes at step 2.

-* 3c.
-Some of the given tag is not associated with the person.

-    * 3c1.
-FINDvisor shows an error message indicating the tags not found.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

 * 4a.
-The targeted tag is not associated with the person.
+FINDvisor detects an error in the given data for deleting a tag.

     * 4a1.
-FINDvisor shows a message.
+FINDvisor shows an error message.

       Use case ends.